 XVII.
-UTILITIES AND SERVICE SYSTEMS Would the project: Impact Mitig ficant with Si No Impact a) Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board?
-Z 1 b) Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects?
-Z 1 c) Require or result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects?
-Z Z d) Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed?
-Z e) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments?
-Z 1 f) Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs?
-Q Ø g) Comply with federal, state, and local statutes and regulations related to solid waste? Ø ÷ a) b) e) Wastewater Treatment.
+UTILITIES AND SERVICE SYSTEMS Would the project: Potentially Less Than Significant Significant with Impact Mitigation Incorporation Less Than No Significant Impact Impact a) Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board? b) Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? ☑ c) Require or result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? d) Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed? Ø e) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? f) Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs? g) Comply with federal, state, and local statutes and regulations related to solid waste? ☑ a) b) e) Wastewater Treatment.
 The Selma-Kingsburg-Fowler County Sanitation District (SKF) service area encompasses the cities of Selma, Kingsburg, and Fowler.
 The District currently provides sanitary sewer service to these cities and would serve the Project area as development occurs.